-Clutter Cam provides users a way to keep temporary reference photos and screenshots from cluttering up their Camera Roll.
+Clutter Cam provided users a way to keep temporary reference photos and screenshots from cluttering up their Camera Roll.

-Frustrated with the clutter in my own Camera Roll, I worked out the design on index cards, then Photoshop, then hired a freelancer to develop v1 with the intention to learn and maintain the code base as a side project.
+Frustrated with the clutter in my own Camera Roll, I worked out the design on index cards, then Photoshop, then hired a freelancer to develop it.
+It found a small following, but subsequent features in iOS reduced its usefulness, so I stopped supporting it.

 Find the Puppy

 One day I noticed a friend's kid simply swiping the screen randomly while playing a game.

 At the same time, I had been searching for a simple app concept to use as vehicle for learning iOS development - and that moment served as timely inspiration for Find the Puppy.